 Emphasizes control of all aspects of the visual experience in service of motion picture storytelling.
 Acquaints students with advanced digital filmmaking techniques, including mattes, special effects, green screen compositing, and 3D animation, as well as the use of manual cameras, more sophisticated lighting methods, and motivated camera movement.
-Analyzes theconcepts, language, and methods of film expression and stresses the processes of collaboration, critique, and revision.
+Analyzes the concepts, language, and methods of film expression and stresses the processes of collaboration, critique, and revision.
 Culminates in a public screening of student work.
+(Not offered 2015-16).

 - FS315 Film History & Theory

 Film in its material, historical and theoretical dimensions, from its beginnings to the present.
 Growth of the film industry; the American studio system; European avant-garde cinema; world cinema; auteurism; film and popular culture; problems of genre.
 Film theory: the nature of the medium; its major theorists - Griffith, Eisenstein, Arnheim, Bazin, Kracauer, Metz, Mulvey, etc.

 - FS318 Advanced Topics in Filmmaking:

 Work is specific genres or with specific techniques of film and video making for advanced students.
 (Not offered 2015-16).

 Provides a hands-on overview of the history and of the creative, technological, aesthetic and business practices of the Hollywood entertainment industry, from its inception through the present day.
 Taught in Los Angeles.
 (Not offered 2015-16).

 Capstone film or video making project for Film Track English majors and majors in other fields working on a senior project in film or video.
 (Not offered 2015-16).

 Prerequisite: Senior status & Film Studies 312 or its equivalent.